kkcjy/TDoA-DSR-Compat-Framework/simulation/README.md

    This script reads data from ranging log.csv, evaluates the ranging results, and generates plots.

 2. **optimize.py**
-   This script reads data from ranging log.csv and adjusts the compensation coefficient appropriately to optimize ranging accuracy.
+   This script reads data from ranging log.csv and adjusts the compensation coefficient appropriately to optimize ranging accuracy, make sure COMPENSATE_ENABLE is closed.

 ## Key Components